 Paying property management fees for someone else to manage your rental property can save you time and money.
 Management fees are typically between 4% and 10% of gross monthly rent, plus fees.
-Some companies charge a flat monthly rate of $100+.
+Some companies charge a flat monthly rate of $100 or more.
 Fees include advertising, screening tenants, handling leases, coordinating repairs, and responding to tenant emergencies.

 How Property Management Fees Work

 Your monthly baseline fee covers the day-to-day management of your property and includes things like handling rent, paying bills, communicating with tenants, coordinating repairs, conducting inspections, and responding to emergency maintenance calls.
-The monthly management fee is usually a percentage of the gross collected rent, but you’ll also find rental property managers who charge a monthly flat fee of $100-$300.
+The monthly management fee is usually a percentage of the gross collected rent, but you’ll also find rental property managers who charge a monthly flat fee of $100 to $300.

 Property management fees vary depending on the type of property.
-Standard property management fees for residential properties typically run between 6%-10% of gross monthly rental income, while commercial and industrial fees are around 4% of gross monthly rental income.
+Standard property management fees for residential properties typically run between 6% to 10% of gross monthly rental income while commercial and industrial fees are around 4% of gross monthly rental income.
 If you own multiple rental properties that you would like a property management company to manage for you, they sometimes will offer lower or discounted fees.

 When to Hire a Property Management Company